ChristinaLK/large-scale-chtc/README.md

     `_episodes/01-xyz.md` generates `/01-xyz/index.html`,
     which can be linked to using `/01-xyz/`.

-3. If you are writing lessons in R Markdown, source files go in `_episodes_rmd`.
-    You must run `make lesson-rmd` to turn these into Markdown in `_episodes` and commit those Markdown files to the repository (since GitHub won't run anything except Jekyll to format material).
-    You must also commit any figures generated from your lessons, which are stored in the `fig` directory.

 4. Files that appear under the "extras" menu are stored in `_extras`.

 5. Figures are stored in the `fig` directory,